shivesh01/HEATMAP/README.md

 # Step 2.
 Relp Plot

-*This plot will need ```flights dataset``` so , If you already have downloaded and pasted in the reply folder.
+*This plot will need ```flights dataset``` so If you already have downloaded and pasted in the reply folder.
 Then you don't need to do it twice.
-Otherwise i have included*
+Otherwise, I have included*
 Data-set required named [flights](https://cloud-5jao3dtbu.vercel.app/0flights.csv "click to download")

-*Importing the required libraries as namely numpy, pandas, matplotlib & seaborn.
+*Importing the required libraries as namely NumPy, pandas, matplotlib & seaborn.
 You can do it too.
 Let's do it together!*
 ```python
         import numpy as np
         import pandas as pd
         import matplotlib.pyplot as plt
         import seaborn as sns
 ```
-*Here, we need one extra step because we are going download a flights data-sets.
-Download the dataset and put in your repl folder in which we are working and rename as* ```flights``` . * and let's put this in a variable. so, we can this variable letter as shown below.*
+*Here, we need one extra step because we are going to download a flight's data-sets.
+Download the dataset and put it in your repl folder in which we are working and rename it as* ```flights```. * and let's put this in a variable. so, we can this variable letter as shown below.*
 ```python
        flights = sns.load_dataset("flights")
 ```
-*Relp-plot  is one minimalist  plot i have discovered and i know you will like it too.
-Here we will be using relp graph plot with label as ```x axis as passengers```,```labelling y axis as month```,``` hue represents as color appearance parameters``` & we need to load the data-set for that we have already created a variable flights and we use them as data = flights.*
+*Relp-plot is one minimalist plot I have discovered and I know you will like it too.
+Here we will be using relp graph plot with the label as ``` x-axis as passengers```,```labeling y-axis as  month```,``` hue represents as color appearance parameters``` & we need to load the data-set for that we have already created a variable `` `flights ``` and we use them as data = flights.*
 ```python
        sns.relplot(x="passengers", y="month", hue="year", data=flights)
 ```